Crazy-Marvin/MetadataRemover/README.md

 Metadata is sometimes very useful—for instance when sorting holiday photos.
-But as soon as you share photos with others via social media, all this information is visible <i>publicly</i>.
+But as soon as you share photos with others via social media, all this information is visible _publicly_.
-Data collectors and stalkers would possibly be able to discover your <i>place of residence or workplace<i> from the metadata or draw conclusions about your <i>daily routine</i>.
+Data collectors and stalkers would possibly be able to discover your _place of residence or workplace_ from the metadata or draw conclusions about your _daily routine_.
 Tracking services could create more comprehensive advertising profiles and sell your data to other organizations.

-With our app, you can easily view all that data, <i>remove it entirely</i>, and then share the anonymized photo directly!
+With our app, you can easily view all that data, _remove it entirely_, and then share the anonymized photo directly!
-That way you stay <i>anonymous</i> and <i>safe</i> in internet, while your friends can still admire your cute cat.
+That way you stay _anonymous_ and _safe_ in internet, while your friends can still admire your cute cat.

-<i>Happy sharing! 😽</i>
+_Happy sharing! 😽_

 ## Deployment